boileaum/gitlab-users/README.rst

     gitlab-users -g a_group --email-only

--  Create a list of users from a csv file
+-  Create multiple user accounts at once from a csv file

 ::